briancpark/numc/README.md

 -

 ## Task 1
 Implemented various functions.
-There were some conceptual challenges in understanding how slicing works, but turns out they're really represented as linked list of matrix structs and shifting memory pointers by offsets.
-Matrix operations were actually pretty straightfoward, and *much* easier compared to the matrix operations we had to implement in RISC-V assembly for project 2.
-Optimizations will be later applied once we learn parallelism!
+There were some conceptual challenges in understanding how slicing works, but turns out they're really represented as linked lists/trees of matrix structs.
+So all we needed to do was shift memory pointers by offsets.
+Naive matrix operations were actually pretty straightfoward, and *much* easier compared to the matrix operations we had to implement in RISC-V assembly for project 2.
+Optimizations were applied later once we learn parallelism!

 ### `int allocate_matrix(matrix **mat, int rows, int cols)`
 The very first function we implemented.
 In order to understand this and the spec inside and out, we took the time to carefully implement everything before moving on to other function.
 An important design choice was to use a double pointer array to properly address and call on 2D matrices.
 It makes sense to do so, and made slicing implementation much more intuitive and less of a hassle.
+Later we optimized this in Task 4.

 ### `int allocate_matrix_ref(matrix **mat, matrix *from, int row_offset, int col_offset, int rows, int cols)`
 Understanding `allocate_matrix()` allowed us to proceed further to this function.
 It turns out this was related to slicing.
 We had to come back later and fix bugs related to pointers.
 For the longest time, Brian was stuck up on how to shift pointers around and weird bugs would happen.
 After Brian rigorously debugged in `cgdb`, he found the pointers could be elegantly be shifted with:
 ```c
 (*mat)->data[i] = from->data[i + row_offset] + col_offset;
 ```
 ### `void deallocate_matrix(matrix *mat)`
-A bit complicated as we had to deal with how to alocate parents and child matrices, but soon realized it was really just linked list/tree data structure.
-We just have to recursively check on parent/child matrices if they are referenced or need to be free'd.
+A bit complicated as we had to deal with how to allocate parents and child matrices, but soon realized it was really just linked list/tree data structure.
+We just have to recursively check on parent/child matrices if they are referenced or need to be `free()`'d.
 ### `double get(matrix *mat, int row, int col)`
 Just a clean one liner.
 ### `void set(matrix *mat, int row, int col, double val)`